kotchuprik/EExcelView/README.md

 -  disablePaging - if set to true, it will export all data (default true)
 -  filename - the full path of the filename to export to.
 If null it will stream to the browser
 -  stream - true/false stream to browser or save to file.
--  grid_mode - Whether to display grid or to export it to selected format.
+-  gridMode - Whether to display grid or to export it to selected format.
 Possible values(grid, export)
--  grid_mode_var - defaults to 'grid_mode' GET var for the grid mode
+-  gridModeVar - defaults to 'gridMode' GET var for the grid mode

 ##Requirements